Published by Jeremy. Last Updated on October 28, 2023.

 Perhaps with a little push, and an increased interest from the community as a whole, this museum will be able to expand and grow into the potential it most certainly has.

-Luckily for you, the Center for PostNatural History is completely free to visit, and if you find yourself in Bloomfield on a Sunday afternoon with about 20 minutes to spare, you really have no excuse to miss it.
+Luckily for you, the Center for PostNatural History is completely free to visit, and if you find yourself in Garfield on a Friday evening or Sunday afternoon with about 20 minutes to spare, you really have no excuse to miss it.

-The Center for PostNatural History is located at 4913 Penn Avenue and is typically open on Sundays from 12-4 and on First Fridays from 6-8 (please confirm prior to visiting).
+The Center for PostNatural History is located at 4913 Penn Avenue and is typically open during limited hours on Fridays and Sunsdays.
 Tours during outside standard hours can be scheduled with advanced notice.